#what would ochako even do if it was Himiko after all this time??

 (At least she's seen as a hero on her rights… even if it took 429 chapters, messy writing, her face looking like rubber, and still being a girl recognized as a "caretaker", not a kickass hero).

 Shoji's travelling through Japan to solve discrimination and got a prize for it.
 No foundations or mentions of Spinner being the main reason he did it, just "standing atop those who rose up eight years ago", just solving it peacefully, you sure are, buddy.
 Like, I'm sure you are being successful but how exactly are you solving this?
 I mean, you "solved" the hospital fight by fighting Spinner with Koda- Oh wait, time constraints, we can't elaborate how.
+I'm rolling my eyes

-Shirakumo showed the noumu state could've been reversed, yet Katsuki, who never killed someone aside from AFO (and he was gonna die anyway), fatally exploded him.
+Shirakumo showed the noumu state could've been reversed, yet Katsuki, who never killed someone aside from AFO (and that guy was gonna die anyway), fatally exploded him.
 I hoped it was a misunderstood panel but no. He died because he wanted to save Tenko.
 Even fucking Gran Torino was alive by the end of this.
 Why.

 I wish Izuku wasn't in "everything’s fine" mode until the end.
 We're really gonna leave him at "implied" mode, not confirm if his mental state's fine?
 Being open and emotional was an appealing part of him and now we just get “Yeah that’s just how it is”.